 “Being a teacher’s assistant was interesting because of the language barrier,” said Zach who is currently in AP Chinese at Farragut and has taken Chinese since 6th grade.
 “During our visit we got a lot of questions about teen life and college life in America.”

-Matt who completed Chinese IV and is close to earning his private pilot’s license through the Aviation program, helped explain the fundamentals of flight and helped make model airplanes with the students.
+Matt who completed Chinese IV and is close to earning his private pilot’s certificate through the Aviation program, helped explain the fundamentals of flight and helped make model airplanes with the students.
 “We spoke and explained everything in English, and so did the teachers at the schools,” said Matt.
 “They said it’s how they immerse the students in the language.
 Some of the students had also already attended Summer@Farragut.”

 During their time in Tianjin, Matt and Zach each experienced a day in the life by staying at a student’s home and attending school with them.
 “Their parents didn’t speak any English so Robert (Zach’s student) and Tony (Matt’s student) had to help translate,” said Matt.
 “We enjoyed staying with them and we keep in touch using WeChat and play online chess.”

 While in Shanghai, they stayed in the school’s dormitories.
 “One whole floor was for dormitories and it was four beds per room; the rooms were really nice,” said Zach.